Water-Melon/Melang/docs/coroutine.md

 `alias` is the name to be indicated to the new coroutine task, and it can be omitted if it doesn't need a name.

+If `val` is `nil`, function will return an array of names of all named coroutines.

 e.g.

 ```